 Dick & Anne Moseley, Previous Innkeepers

-Dick and Anne became owners of the Harpswell Inn ten years ago.
-Their goal has been to preserve the original character of the Inn while providing a relaxed atmosphere, and at the same time giving each guest their privacy.
+Dick and Anne’s goal was to preserve the original character of the Inn while providing a relaxed atmosphere, and at the same time give each guest their privacy.

-Guests are introduced to the bottomless cookie jar and the guest refrigerator filled with cold drinks.
+Guests are still being introduced to the bottomless cookie jar and the guest refrigerator filled with cold drinks.
 They are encouraged to have a cup of tea or coffee to enjoy wherever they wish.
 Guests take advantage of the view of the ocean and spectacular sunsets from the new wrap around porch.

 The Moseleys also added a second breakfast dining room, and the Middlebay function room, while enlarging the kitchen to accommodate their guests and inside functions.
 Weddings and others larger functions take place on the grounds of the Inn during the warmer season.

-Dick continues to update his culinary skills through the Culinary Institute of America, and is willing and able to accommodate special diets for guests with advanced notice.
+Dick updated his culinary skills through the Culinary Institute of America, and was willing and able to accommodate special diets for guests with advanced notice.

-Dick and Anne have remained active in the community, making the Middlebay room available for local organizations such as the Harpswell Business Association, of which Dick is President.
+Dick and Anne remained active in the community, having made the Middlebay room available for local organizations such as the Harpswell Business Association, of which Dick is President.
 To keep abreast of the hospitality industry, they belong to several organizations including Maine Tourism, Maine Innkeepers, the Southern Maine Chapter Chamber of Commerce and the Midcoast Maine Inns Association.

 They take great pleasure in time spent with their six children and fourteen grandchildren.
 Noah loves to sit by the fire with Grandpa and Bailey, while the youngest member of the family, Smith Edison Moseley, eagerly awaits his first ride on the John Deere with Grandpa.